preciofishbone/OmniaDocs/team-collaboration/site-directory/index.rst

 .. image:: site-directory-general-limit.png

-When you have selected "Limit Site Templates" you can select to show the "All Sites" tab or not - which in this case displays all sites of the chosen types.
++ **Show Tab 'All Sites'**: When you have selected "Limit Site Templates" you can select to show the "All Sites" tab or not - which in this case displays all sites of the chosen types.

 The Filter tab
 ------------------